-Now, there are hints I have found of wemic-ish things in Ancient Greece and in Constantinople.
-Check out this old screed, with a photo of a broken statue, showing Zeus riding a wemic (if that's what that is).
-But the next undeniable wemic sighting I have found is on the coat of arms of King Stephen of England, grandson of William the Conquerer.
-He ruled from 1135 to 1154, and the liontaur on his shield was referred to as a "sagittary."
+Now, there are hints I have found of wemic-ish things in Ancient Greece -- check out this old screed, scroll down for a broken statue, showing Zeus riding a wemic (if that's what that is).
+And I have this scanty hint of a sagittary in a legend of Constantinople.
+These are very thin reeds, however.

 The Coat of Arms of King Stephen of England, 1135-1154.